rclone/rclone/docs/content/rc.md

 To use these, first [install go](https://golang.org/doc/install).

+### Debugging memory use

-Then (for example) to profile rclone's memory use you can run:
+To profile rclone's memory use you can run:

     go tool pprof -web http://localhost:5572/debug/pprof/heap